Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 crossing Dough to form pretzel form

-STEP EIGHT: In a medium-sized baking dish, with 2-inch high sides, place your baking soda and very hot water.
-Stir it around with a spoon until all of the baking soda dissolves.
+STEP EIGHT: In a medium-sized baking dish, with two-inch high sides, place your baking soda and very hot water.

 place pretzel in the water bath and flip